CSS Accessibility Styling

 - Use semantic HTML elements

-- Respect motion preferences
+- Respect user preferences